 Telephone inquiries are not possible.
 Thank you for your understanding.

 There is no reason to leave small children at home.
 Quite the contrary: their spontaneous curiosity makes them particularly exceptional visitors!
-We highly recommend the «The Sound of Wood» sector for small children.
+We highly recommend the «The Sound of Wood» exhibition for small children.

 Children under 12 years of age must be accompanied by an adult.